AudiusProject/audius-k8s-manifests/README.md

 k apply -f audius/creator-node/creator-node-deploy-ipfs.yaml
 ```

 3.)
 Update Creator Node backend config map with the env vars.
+Make sure all required environment variables are exposed.
 The  full list of env vars and explanations can be found on the wiki [here](https://github.com/AudiusProject/audius-protocol/wiki/Content-Node:-Configuration-Details#required-environment-variables)
 ```
 # creator-node-cm.yaml
 ...